Frequently Asked Questions

 Some CRG members met with decision makers in isolation from the group.
 There isn’t consensus around those meetings and that’s a good thing.
 Healthy representativeness.
 Our only concern is the distribution by a few members of material that is not accurate about matters clearly discussed in meetings.

-CRG members have been kept up to speed on site activity, reports, our engagement with Council and other agencies.
+CRG members have been kept up to date on site activity, reports, our engagement with Council and other agencies.
 The CRG’s extensive questions on the DA and the IR were discussed and answered in detail.
 CRG members agreed to abide by terms of reference.
 This agreement doesn’t apply to people who aren’t members.

 When will work start and finish on the project?